Skip to contents

 • if the pass was an overpass, you can assign the appropriate opposition action (dig, dig error, or overpass attack) and player

 The second contact is by default a set, by the assigned setter on court.
-Once you are comfortable with the scouting process, and you see a second contact set by the setter, you can hold down shift while clicking the second contact.
+Once you are comfortable with the scouting process, and if you are not including setter calls, it is possible to streamline the scouting process slightly: when you see a second contact set by the setter, you can hold down the shift key while clicking the second contact.
 This causes the app to enter a set action (by the setter) with the automatically-assigned pass quality, without stopping the video or showing the data entry dialog, which makes this part of the scouting faster.

 Similarly to a reception error, in some cases it isn’t immediately clear if the set is an error or not (e.g. an unhittable set, or a delayed double-contact call by the referee).
 Scout this as a set (by the appropriate player) and it can be converted to a set error in the next step if necessary.